Earnings

 Mentioned in this article

-Investor attention is now squarely on the company's upcoming fourth-quarter and full-year 2025 earnings report, scheduled for release before the market opens on Wednesday, February 11.
-The report will be accompanied by a capital markets day, where management is expected to provide updates on long-term objectives and capital allocation strategies.
-Wall Street consensus, according to MarketBeat, anticipates earnings per share of approximately $2.13 on revenue of $24.27 billion for the quarter.
+Investor attention is now squarely fixed on the company's upcoming fourth-quarter and full-year 2025 financial results, scheduled for release before the market opens on Wednesday, February 11.
+The earnings report will be accompanied by a capital markets day, where management is expected to provide updates on long-term strategic goals and capital allocation plans.
+According to consensus estimates compiled by MarketBeat, Wall Street anticipates earnings per share of approximately $2.13 on revenue of $24.27 billion for the quarter.

-Key metrics analysts will scrutinize include postpaid phone net subscriber additions, churn rates, and the performance of the fixed wireless home broadband service.
-Any revisions to financial guidance, particularly concerning cash flow or capital expenditures, are likely to influence the stock's direction in the near term.
+The market will scrutinize key operational metrics, including postpaid phone net subscriber additions, customer churn rates, and the growth trajectory of the fixed wireless home broadband service.
+Any revisions to forward-looking guidance, particularly concerning cash flow generation and capital expenditure plans, are likely to significantly influence the stock's direction in the near term.

 Related Articles